Important Photographs and Artists of Abstract Photography

 Born in Toyko in 1948, Hiroshi Sugimoto has become famous for his long-exposure images, and for exploring single subject-matters over extended series of photographs.
 He began creating his Seascapes in 1999.
 Each image in the series depicts a particular place, and is dated to a particular time, but each is identifiable only by elementary qualities of light and atmosphere.
 The series offers a subtle, self-reflexive commentary on the nature of looking and thinking, as our eyes and brain attempt to fill in the visual details of the images, rendering our engagement with the work an act of creative perception.

 Sugimoto is amongst the most celebrated of contemporary abstract photographers, particularly for this series.
 The photo editor Myles Little has described Sugimoto as "one of the great photographic masters of our age," calling his work "awe-inspiring" for its ability to capture moments of timelessness.

-Gelatin silver print - Solomon R. Guggenheim Museum, New York
+Gelatin silver print - The Solomon R. Guggenheim Museum, New York, New York

 Three Color Curl (CMY: Irvine, California, August 19th 2008, Fuji Crystal Archive Type C)

 Influenced by the color-field painting of Mark Rothko and Morris Louis, this 2008 work by British-American artist Walead Beshty consists of multiple bands of color, extending at irregular angles across a vertically aligned frame.
 Drawing the viewer in with its suggestions of energy and movement, the image repels our gaze as we attempt to find a secure foothold or fulcrum around which to arrange the composition.